 Ayurvedic nutrition is based on the assumption that every person is individual and different needs and has different needs.
 For this reason, there is no single recommendation for an Ayurvedic diet.
 Rather, it is about getting to know yourself and your needs and adapting your diet on this basis.

 Another principle in Ayurveda is the consideration of the six flavors: sweet, sour, salty, pungent, bitter and tart.
 Each flavor has a specific effect and can be used in different ways in food to promote the balance of the doshas, the bioenergetic forces in the body.
 Ayurveda also attaches great importance to the compatibility of the food food.
 This means that not all foods are equally well tolerated by everyone. equally well.
 For example, a person with a high Pitta constitution may react more sensitively to spicy dishes or acidic food than a person with a different constitution.
 Another basic principle is that Food as medicine is regarded as medicine.
 This means that certain foods are used specifically to inner balance of Pitta, Kapha and Vata to promote and specific treat specific complaints.
-It is recommended to avoid processed and industrially produced foods and instead Fresh and natural food should be preferred.
+It is recommended to avoid processed and industrially produced foods and instead fresh and natural foods and natural foods instead.
 An important aspect of the Ayurvedic diet is also the the way we eat.
 It is recommended, mindfully and consciously and to take time for meals.

 Overall, an Ayurvedic diet is about creating a promoting a balanced, nutritious and personalized dietthat is tailored to the needs of each individual and supports the balance of constitutional types.
 By integrating these basic principles into your everyday life, you can improve your well-being and health in a natural way.